-In this post we dive into Orca’s research paper from Microsoft, where they present a language model which was trained with a novel approach of imitation learning and achieved very impressive results.
-For example, in above chart which measures performance on Vicuna evaluation set using GPT-4 as the judge, where results are visualized with relative performance to ChatGPT, they show that Orca achieves better results than many famous large language models including ChatGPT, while being about 7% of its size!
-We’ll explain how they did that and why it is so interesting.
+In the chart below, GPT-4 judges the performance on the Vicuna evaluation set.
+Results are visualized with a relative performance to ChatGPT.
+It shows that Orca achieves better results than many famous large language models, including ChatGPT, despite being about 7% of its size!
+We’ll explain how Microsoft researchers did that and why it is so interesting.

 Imitation Learning

-Various top large language models such as Vicuna, Alpaca and WizardLM take a base large language model, mostly LLaMA, which is much smaller than the huge ChatGPT or GPT-4, and enhance the base model capability by fine-tuning it on a dataset that was created using responses from ChatGPT or GPT-4.
-This process of learning from the outputs of a different model is called imitation learning.
+Top large language models (LLMs) like Vicuna, Alpaca, and WizardLM start with a base LLM, primarily LLaMA, which is significantly smaller than the massive ChatGPT or GPT-4.
+They then enhance the base model’s capabilities by fine-tuning it on a dataset created using responses from ChatGPT or GPT-4.
+This method of learning from the outputs of another model is known as imitation learning.

-Orca Results – Was Imitation Learning Up Until Now Done Right?
+Orca Results – Was Imitation Learning Done Right?

-In the above chart we can see possibly the most impressive result in this paper, where we compare Orca to ChatGPT and Vicuna on BigBench-Hard (BBH) dataset, which includes tasks which humans still dominant over large language models, for example boolean expressions like “not true and true” which should result in “false”.
-We can see that Orca outperforms even ChatGPT, and improves over Vicuna by more than 100%!
+In the above chart, we see the likely most impressive result in this paper.
+We compare Orca to ChatGPT and Vicuna on BigBench-Hard (BBH) dataset, which includes tasks which humans still dominant over LLMs.
+For example, boolean expressions like “not true and true” which should result in “false”.
+We see that Orca outperforms even ChatGPT, and improves over Vicuna by more than 100%!

 Building Orca